Caraculo Solar Power Station

 The Caraculo Solar Power Station is a planned 50 MW solar power plant in Angola.
-The power station is in the planning stage, by a consortium comprising Eni, the Italian energy multinational, in collaboration with Sonangol, the Angolan energy parastatal.
+The power station is owned and operated by a consortium comprising Eni, the Italian energy multinational, in collaboration with Sonangol, the Angolan energy parastatal.
+On 31 May 2023, 25 MW of power came online, in the first phase with another 25 megawatts to follow.

 Location

-The power station would be located near the small town of Caraculo, in Namibe Province, in southwestern Angola.
+The power station is located near the small town of Caraculo, in Namibe Province, in southwestern Angola.
 Caraculo is located approximately 66 km, by road, northeast of Namibe, the provincial capital.
 This is approximately 942 km, by road, south of Luanda, the national capital.

 Overview

 The power station, which will be constructed in phases, is designed to have generation capacity of 50 megawatts, when fully constituted.
-The first phase with generation output of 25 megawatts, will be built first, then followed by the second stage of equal capacity.
-Its output is intended to be sold directly to the Empresa Rede Nacional de Transporte de Electricidade (RNT), the national electricity transportation utility company, for integration into the national grid, under a long-term power purchase agreement, which is yet to be signed, as of December 2021.
+The first phase with generation output of 25 megawatts, was built first, then followed by the second stage of equal capacity.
+Its output is intended to be sold directly to the Empresa Rede Nacional de Transporte de Electricidade (RNT), the national electricity transportation utility company, for integration into the national grid, under a long-term power purchase agreement, which was yet to be signed, as of December 2021.

 In December 2021, a final investment decision (FID), was signed between Eni and Sonangol specifying 50/50 ownership in the project.
 The two shareholders formed a special purpose vehicle company, named Solenova Limited, which will own, design, finance, build, operate and maintain the solar farm.
 The undisclosed engineering, procurement and construction (EPC) contractor has been selected.
 Construction is expected to begin in the fourth quarter of calendar year 2022.